Skip to content

 Short answers, pulled from the story.

-When was Willy Russell born and where did he grow up?
+Where was Willy Russell born and where did his theatrical career begin?